Leanne Betasamosake Simpson: Activism and resurgence philosophy

 Simpson is active in Indigenous resistance and resurgence, anti-colonialism, gender-based violence awareness and the protection of indigenous homelands.
 She was an active participant in the Idle No More protest movement.

 Simpson's activism is expressed both academically and artistically.
-She finds that movements such as Idle No More are most powerful when composed of a collective of community organizers, artists, writers, academics, and speakers that are mobilized through a grassroots, bottom-up approach who approach their activism vigorously and creatively.
-During the Idle No More protests she became a key figure in the movement after the dispersal of her article, “Aambe!
+She believes that movements such as Idle No More are most powerful when composed of a collective of community organizers, artists, writers, academics, and speakers that are mobilized through a grassroots, bottom-up approach who approach their activism vigorously and creatively.
+During the Idle No More protests she became a key figure in the movement after the dispersal of her article, "Aambe!
 Maajaadaa!
-(What #IdleNoMore Means to Me)”.
+(What #IdleNoMore Means to Me)".
 In this piece, Simpson articulated the importance of defending indigenous land bases and life ways by emphasizing the interconnected relationality of indigenous world views and meanings as intimately in connection with the land base.

-Simpson articulates that the potential futurity of Idle No More was arrested however by tribal infighting regarding allocation of extracted resources.
+Simpson articulates that the potential futurity of Idle No More was arrested by tribal infighting regarding allocation of extracted resources.
 Simpson understood these assertions of monetary rights as connected to the reality of endemic tribal poverty.
 Even so, she articulates that this caused Idle No More to be sidetracked from the larger critique that questioned the basis of such extractive policies to begin with.
 She explains that tribal peoples are in a double bind in that addressing the material needs of crushing poverty necessitates participation in the very extractivist system that caused the poverty in the first place.

 Simpson's activism is rooted in a resistance to extractivism, which refers to both the material extraction of natural resources from the Earth as well as the cognitive extraction of Indigenous ideas, i.e., cultural appropriation.
 Simpson critiques environmental reforms that operate from extractivist philosophies and explains that the solutions to impending environmental collapse cannot be based in extractivist methodologies.
 She specifically critiques the ways in which government and corporate environmental reforms extract pieces of indigenous knowledge in the search for sustainable solutions while lacking a related cultural context and that their efforts only serve to reinforce extractivist methodologies.
 Ultimately, Simpson situates her critique of extractive capitalism within the larger framework of colonialism.

 A strong proponent of Indigenous resurgence, Simpson suggests an alternative ideology focused on rebuilding Indigenous nationhood using Indigenous intelligence and local engagement with land and community.
 Simpson's philosophy is grounded in an indigenous perspective and is focused not on a return to the past, but on bringing traditional ways of living into a collective future.
-She articulates the potentiality of a collective future as one necessarily built absent the exploitation of the earth and absent the ongoing acts of aggression against Black and indigenous peoples.
+She articulates the potentiality of a collective future as one necessarily built without the exploitation of the earth and absent the ongoing acts of aggression against Black and indigenous peoples.
 She derives inspiration from Black Lives Matter, NoDAPL, and the White Earth Land Recovery Project.